volmarl/aerospike-cli/readme.md

 2. Create the index using `create-index` command
 3. Verify the index type matches the data type (numeric vs string)

+### UDF Issues

+If UDF operations fail:

+1. **Registration fails**:
+   - Verify the Lua file exists and is readable
+   - Check for syntax errors in the Lua code
+   - Ensure the file path is correct

+2. **Execution fails**:
+   - Verify the UDF is registered using `list-udfs`
+   - Check that function name matches exactly (case-sensitive)
+   - Ensure module name matches the registered filename
+   - Verify arguments match the function signature

+3. **Query-UDF returns no results**:
+   - Make sure records match the query criteria
+   - Verify the UDF function returns a value
+   - Check that the UDF doesn't have runtime errors

 ### Timeout Errors

 If you encounter timeout errors: